Nature of operations

 The Company’s common stock trades publicly under the trading symbol OTCQB: MNTR.

-The Company’s broad target industry focus includes energy, medical products, manufacturing, cryptocurrency, consumer products, and management services with the goal of ensuring increased market opportunities.
+The Company’s broad target industry focus includes energy, mining and minerals, technology, consumer products, management services, and manufacturing sectors with the goal of ensuring increased market opportunities and investment diversification.
+In April 2021, the Company announced that it was adding a cryptocurrency focus for Mentor.

 On April 18, 2016, the Company formed Mentor IP, LLC (“MCIP”), a South Dakota limited liability company and wholly owned subsidiary of Mentor.
 MCIP was formed to hold interests related to patent rights obtained on April 4, 2016, when Mentor Capital, Inc. entered into that certain “Larson - Mentor Capital, Inc. Patent and License Fee Facility with Agreement Provisions for an — 80% / 20% Domestic Economic Interest — 50% / 50% Foreign Economic Interest” with R. L. Larson and Larson Capital, LLC (“MCIP Agreement”).
 Pursuant to the MCIP Agreement, MCIP obtained rights to an international patent application for foreign THC and CBD cannabis vape pens under the provisions of the Patent Cooperation Treaty of 1970, as amended.
+R. L. Larson continues its efforts to obtain exclusive licensing rights in the United States for THC and CBD cannabis vape pens for various THC and CBD percentage ranges and concentrations.
 On May 5, 2020, a patent was issued by the United States Patent and Trademark Office and on September 22, 2020, a patent was issued by the Canadian Intellectual Property Office.
-R. L. Larson and MCIP continue their efforts to license or sell their exclusive patent rights in the United States and Canada for THC and CBD cannabis vape pens for various THC and CBD percentage ranges and concentrations.
-Patent application and national phase maintenance fees were expensed when paid rather than capitalized and therefore, no capitalized assets related to MCIP are recognized on the consolidated financial statements at June 30, 2022 and December 31, 2021.
+Patent application national phase maintenance fees were expensed when paid rather than capitalized and therefore, no capitalized assets related to MCIP are recognized on the consolidated financial statements at June 30, 2021 and December 31, 2020.

 Note 1 - Nature of operations (continued)

-On December 21, 2018, Mentor paid $10,000 to purchase shares of NeuCourt, Inc. common stock, representing approximately % of NeuCourt’s issued and outstanding common stock as of June 30, 2022.
-NeuCourt is a Delaware corporation that is developing a technology that is expected to be useful to the dispute resolution industry.
+On December 21, 2018, Mentor paid $10,000 to purchase shares of NeuCourt, Inc. common stock, representing approximately of NeuCourt’s issued and outstanding common stock as of June 30, 2021.

 The entire disclosure for the nature of an entity's business, major products or services, principal markets including location, and the relative importance of its operations in each business and the basis for the determination, including but not limited to, assets, revenues, or earnings.
 For an entity that has not commenced principal operations, disclosures about the risks and uncertainties related to the activities in which the entity is currently engaged and an understanding of what those activities are being directed toward.